rnyadav3/interview-Experience/README.md

 #Steps to run this app:

-Clone this repo on our local system
+Clone this repo on your local system
 Then execute the following code on your terminal:

 ```run npm init```